 - If periodontal disease has progressed (as most will without regular professional dental cleanings), deep periodontal pockets develop with large amounts of tartar.
-Inserting dental instrumentation into these pockets is very painful if the patent is awake, and removing tartar from these pockets cannot be accomplished without full anesthesia.
+Inserting dental instrumentation into these pockets is very painful if the patient is awake, and removing tartar from these pockets cannot be accomplished without full anesthesia.

 - A cat that is not under anesthesia could breathe chunks of tartar or infected materials into the lungs.
 Our patients are fully anesthetized, with an endotracheal tube in place which prevents aspiration of any debris produced during the dental cleaning process.

 - To accomplish a full and accurate evaluation of your kitty’s dental problems, full mouth dental radiographs, and deep probing around all teeth are both necessary.
 Both require full anesthesia.
 Without these, numerous important dental problems can be (and often are) missed.

 - Your kitty’s teeth must be polished after removing tartar to remove scratches on the enamel that could turn into future pockets for tartar.
 Polishing is noisy and is almost impossible to safely perform on a cat that is not under anesthesia.

 More specific information on this topic is available here.

 A healthy mouth leads to a happy cat!
 We love helping our cat patients get healthier and happier at Uniquely Cats Veterinary Center.
 With a fully-equipped Feline Dental Suite, including state of the art digital dental radiology, we provide the highest quality of feline dental care in a calm and peaceful location.